john2x/john2x.github.com/blog/_posts/2012-5-23-creating-paypal-ipn-handlers-with-tornado.markdown

-Basically, once a PayPal transaction happens, it sends a notification to a handler you specify, with all the information and variables you need to handle that that event in your application.
+Basically, once a PayPal transaction happens, it sends a notification to a handler you specify, with all the information and variables you need to handle that event in your application.

 Check out PayPal's official [docs on IPN][] for more information.